Additivity of higher rho invariants and nonrigidity of topological manifolds: Structure groups of topological manifolds

 \begin{remark} Using the ideas of Quinn from \cite{MR1388303}, we can generalize the above construction to the case where $X$ is an arbitrary finite polyhedron.
 In that case, to define PL control, the conditions are not on inverse images of simplices, but rather of their dual cones.
 In this more general setting, the covariant functoriality of $\mathcal S^{PL^+}_{n}( X; w)$ becomes clear.

 \end{remark}

-In the following proposition, we prove that the above notion of PL-control in fact implies infinitesimal control, at least after we modify the control map $\varphi\colon Z\to X$.
+In the following proposition, we prove that the above notion of PL-control in fact implies infinitesimal control, by modifying the control map $\varphi\colon Z\to X$ if necessary.
 More precisely, we can keep the map $h\colon Y \to Z$ unchanged, and homotope the control map $\varphi$ to another control map $\bar \varphi$ so that $h$ becomes infinitesimally controlled with respect to $\bar \varphi$.

 \begin{proposition} Let $X$ be an $n$-dimensional PL manifold with boundary equipped with a triangulation.
 Suppose $h\colon Y \to Z$ is a PL controlled homotopy equivalence over $X$ via the control map $\varphi \colon Z \to X$.
 Then there exists a control map $\bar{\varphi} \colon Z \to X$ such that \begin{enumerate}[(1)] \item $\bar{\varphi}$ is homotopic to $\varphi$; \item $h$ restricts to a proper homotopy equivalence